 For those in the United States that are hesitant to completely disrobe, know that massage therapists are required by law to use draping techniques.
 This means that the client is under a sheet or towel during the massage.
 The therapist works on only one uncovered part of the body at a time and this is the most uncovered you are going to be during the massage.
 When it's time to turn over, the therapist holds the sheet up fairly high so they can't see the client turn over and then the sheet comes down, covering the whole body again.

-Another good clothes-on treatment is craniosacral therapy, a very gentle, relaxing treatment where the therapist starts by gently holding your head in various positions to address imbalances in the craniosacral system.
-They also slip one hand under your sacrum and hold the other on your belly, holding each position as they gradually move up the spine.
+A good clothes-on treatment is craniosacral therapy, a very gentle, relaxing treatment where the therapist starts by gently holding your head in various positions to address imbalances in the craniosacral system.
+The therapist slips one hand under the sacrum and keeps the other on the belly, holding each position as they gradually move up the spine.

 Thai Massage is always done on comfortable clothes on a mat on the floor, but it's not really a beginner treatment.
 The therapist is putting you into various positions and there is a lot of contact, so it's best if you're comfortable with massage before you try this one.

-There are other techniques and modalities that an experienced massage therapist has at their disposal, so you can always ask the spa if they can customize a clothes-on treatment for you.
+There are other techniques and modalities that an experienced massage therapist has at their disposal, so you can always ask the spa if they can customize a clothes-on treatment.

-The draping requirements are for the U.S. If you're traveling to spas in the Caribbean, Europe or the Far East, different rules apply.
-Attitudes towards nudity are more relaxed, so all the protocols we're used to in the U.S. might not apply.
+The draping requirements only apply in the United States.
+If traveling to spas in the Caribbean, Europe or the Far East, different rules apply.
+Attitudes towards nudity are more relaxed, so all the protocols used in the United States. might not apply.
 The therapist might not leave the room when you undress or might walk in without knocking.
 There might be one rather small towel to cover yourself with rather than a set of bedsheets.